ORNL-TechInt/hpss-crawler/README.md

 ## Goals of the program

-A white paper motivating the HIC is available in Google documents here:
+A white paper motivating the HPSSIC is available in Google documents here:

 * [HPSS Quality Assurance at ORNL](http://tinyurl.com/n2xlof3)

-The high level design for the HIC is documented in a Google document here:
+The high level design for the HPSSIC is documented in a Google document here:

 * [HPSS System Integrity Crawler High Level Design](http://tinyurl.com/n5b4cxy)